Rainy-City1212/Rainys-IW4x-.GSC-Trickshot-Mod-Menu/README.md

     * scriptdata
     * z_svr_bots.iwd
 5. Paste those three items into your MW2/IW4x userraw folder.
-    Example location:
-    MW2 Folder/userraw/
+    Example location: MW2 Folder/userraw/
-    [!NOTE]
-    If you do not see a userraw folder, launch IW4x and start a private match at least once.
-This should generate the folder.
 6. Launch IW4x.
 7. Start a private match.
 8. If installed correctly, you should see the “Welcome to Rainy’s Mod Menu” text appear on screen.
 9. Open the menu with ADS + Melee.

+Userraw Folder Note

+If you do not see a userraw folder, launch IW4x and start a private match at least once.
+This should generate the folder.

+Do not copy the entire mod-files folder into userraw.
+Only copy the three items listed above: scripts, scriptdata, and z_svr_bots.iwd.

 ![Rainy's IW4x .GSC Trickshot Mod Menu - Welcome Screen](./screenshots/welcome-screen.png)